Bodboy

 Bodboy is the second EP by American rapper Bobby Shmurda; it was released on August 5, 2022 by GS9 Records and ONErpm.
 The EP contains guest appearances by Fat Tony and Rowdy Rebel.
 It is Shmurda's first project since his release from prison in February 2021 and comes nearly eight years after his last release, Shmurda She Wrote (2014).
-The EP serves as a warm-up for Shmurda's upcoming debut studio album, Ready to Live, which is scheduled for release in 2023.
+The EP was planned as a warm-up for Shmurda's debut studio album, Ready to Live, which was scheduled for release in 2023 but has not been released as of May 2026.